3D Printing is Coming to Our Lives!

 Due to the rapidly decreasing cost and improved design of software or increasing range of printable materials, the development of 3D printing will speed up.
 Professional and amateur designers will have more access to printers, thus enriching their capabilities.
 They will be able to 3D print an object early in the design phase, modify it, re-print it, and so on.
 Thus, innovations will come faster.

 3D print shops can be expected to open everywhere [7].
 At present, printers are slowly being introduced into schools [47] and they will soon become common at middle and high schools in the UK and Finland [48, 49].
-Kids will love them and use the
+Kids will love them and use them for their projects.

 Combining new materials, nanoscale, and printed electronics, new products having novel, previously unimaginable properties will inspire new projects and kindle creativity [7].
 On the other hand, the ease in which objects can be copied will inflame heated debates on intellectual property rights analogous to those started by file-sharing sites, such as FilesTube and Shared, which enable copying and sharing music.